hbc/Intro-to-Unix/lessons/07_rnaseq_worksflow.md

 * Continue through the RNA-Seq workflow to align reads to the reference genome
 * Learning intricacies of various tools used in NGS analysis (parameters, usage, etc)
-* Assesing input and output filetypes
+* Assessing input and output filetypes

 ## Running a Workflow